New York Cannabis Market

 ADULT-USE CANNABIS IN NEW YORK

 On March 25, 2021, lawmakers finalized legislation to legalize adult-use cannabis in New York.
-The state will allow home delivery, cannabis consumption sites, and personal cultivation of up to six cannabis plants (three mature, three immature) in the home, indoors or outdoors.
-The legislation also established the Office of Cannabis Management (OCM), the New York cannabis regulatory body implementing a comprehensive regulatory framework that will cover medical marijuana, adult-use cannabis, and cannabinoid hemp, and the Cannabis Control Board, the approval and oversight body of the OCM.
-The OCM will be responsible for issuing adult-use cannabis licenses in New York for cultivators, nurseries, processors, distributors, cooperatives, microbusinesses, dispensaries, delivery operators, ROs, and consumption sites.
-Since the passing of this legalization initiative in New York, eager entrepreneurs are preparing for a competitive licensing and application process throughout the State, although licensing is not anticipated to open for cannabis business applicants until the end of 2022.
+The state now allows home delivery, cannabis consumption sites, and personal cultivation of up to six cannabis plants (three mature, three immature) in the home, indoors or outdoors.
+The legislation also established the Office of Cannabis Management (OCM), the New York cannabis regulatory body implementing a comprehensive regulatory framework that covers medical marijuana, adult-use cannabis, and cannabinoid hemp, and the Cannabis Control Board, the approval and oversight body of the OCM.
+The OCM is currently issuing licenses for conditional adult-use retail dispensaries (CAURD).

 MEDICAL MARIJUANA IN NEW YORK